NickSacoman/Personal-Projects/README.md

 # Personal-Projects
-Individual Research and Development repo
+Individual Research and Development repo, if any third party contributions are made PLEASE COMMIT TO SEPARATE BRANCH***

 ****FOR ALL PROJECTS****:
 	- to run convert all to java (or their respective language) projects (this repo is a general project)